 How To Make Copycat Golden Corral Banana Pudding

-It's hard to resist a rich dessert but not overpoweringly sweet.
-This banana pudding recipe from Golden Corral is quick and easy.
+It's hard to resist a rich and creamy pudding with crunchy wafers.
+This copycat banana pudding recipe from Golden Corral is quick and easy.
 Simply follow this recipe and enjoy!

 Whisk together cold and condensed milk in a large bowl.